stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 - [Safety](https://pyup.io/safety/) to check your project dependencies for known security vulnerabilities

 If you install the Python extension, Visual Studio Code will offer to use Pylint and autopep8 to check and format your code.

+# Command-line Applications

+Use the [Click](http://click.pocoo.org) framework to build command-line tools with Python.

+[Python Fire](https://github.com/google/python-fire) enables you to add a command-line interface to existing code.

 # Web Applications